 Please feel free to contact us at (818) 350-2675 with any further questions or if you would like free assistance in completing the income portion of your Covered California Health Insurance application properly.
-Below is a very useful chart that explains what types of income you should include on your Covered California Health Insurance application.
-The chart below also lists several qualified income deductions and highlights which line on your Federal Tax Return to reference in order to locate these deductions and various types of income.
+Or Have a Certified Enroller contact you or schedule a call at your convenience.
+Below is a handy chart that explains what types of income you should include on your Covered California Health Insurance application.
+The chart below also lists several qualified income deductions and highlights which line on your Federal Tax Return to reference to locate these deductions and various types of income.

 Count as Income?

 |Wages, salaries, tips||Yes||Yes||Line 1 - 1040||Line 1 - 1040|